| life in general |

 I’m going old school.
 I’m going back to blogging.

 I’ll still create content about vintage fashion and my love of New York.
-I’ll still post photos of outfits and the fur babies and the manfriend.
-But I’ll do it all right here on my own website – where I own and control all of the content.
-(And back it up a regular basis!)
+But I’ll do it all on my own website – where I own and control all of the content (and back it up a regular basis!)

 The right audience will find me.
-It will be much smaller than I had on the socials.
-But it will have higher quality and more engaged subscribers.
-Instead of a rock concert in a giant stadium, it’ll be more like happy hour in a favorite pub.
+It will be much smaller than I had on social media, but it I’ll have higher quality and more engaged readers.
+Instead of a rock concert in a giant stadium, it will be more like happy hour in a favorite pub.

 Instead of a Substack…I’ll have a Sydstack.

-I’ll post my own beautiful photo gallery of curated [SQUARE!] fashion photos.
+I’ll post my own beautiful photo gallery of photos.

-I’ll create my own timeline (currently in progress!) that will go back way before Facebook started and will feature vintage fashion photos and stories from decades past.
+I’ll create my own timeline that will go back way before Facebook started and will feature vintage fashion photos and stories from decades past.

 What are your thoughts on the state of social media?